thurahtetaung/jenkins-pipelines/TaskD/README.md

    - Often found in repository settings under storage or large file management

 3. **Artifact repositories instead of Git LFS**:
-   - Use Jenkins to publish artifacts to dedicated artifact repositories:
+   - Use Jenkins or other CI/CD tools to publish artifacts to dedicated artifact repositories:
      - JFrog Artifactory
      - Nexus Repository
      - Amazon S3
    - This completely separates binary storage from the Git repository
-   - Can be integrated with Jenkins to upload/download artifacts during pipeline execution
+   - Can be integrated with Jenkins or other CI/CD tools to upload/download artifacts during pipeline execution

 The git-based approach is preferred for true version control of binary files, while artifact repositories offer simpler management with less Git integration.